fdifrison/java-persistence/README.md

 Similarly, the `Undo log` is required to be able to roll back to the previous consistent state.

 An exception is PostgreSQL that doesn't use an append-only undo logs; instead it uses a `multi-version approach` which consists in keeping multiple versions of the same record in memory.
-This behavior allows faster rollbacks since no diff has to be computed and no log search is performed, we simply switch from one version of the object to another.
-The downside is that the previous version memory space is limited and has to be reclaimed regularly with the `VACUUM` operation, otherwise we may incur in a very disruptive behavior.
+This behaviour allows faster rollbacks since no diff has to be computed and no log search is performed, we simply switch from one version of the object to another.
+The downside is that the previous version memory space is limited and has to be reclaimed regularly with the `VACUUM` operation, otherwise we may incur in a very disruptive behaviour.
 Postgres associate with a transaction a 32-bit XID ( with the constraint that newer transactions must have a greater XID); in a high performance application, we very short and frequent transactions, we might fill the four-billion transaction limit (given by the 32-bit size of the ID).
 If the VACUUM process is disabled, the XID counter will start from zero, making newer transactions look like older ones, hence